-As a customer, how many times have you run into “Can’t”?
-As in “Sorry, we can’t do that.”
-It’s a disastrous business paradigm, but it is really easy to fix, and it creates sales instead of shutting them down.
+As a customer, how many times have you run into "Can't"?
+As in "Sorry, we can't do that."
+It's a disastrous business paradigm, it happens all the time, but it is really easy to fix, and it creates sales instead of shutting them down.
 It creates happy, loyal customers.
-Here’s the pep talk.
+Here's the pep talk.

 I contacted a new potential vendor the other day with what I thought was a pretty simple request.
 Of course I was making some assumptions about their service based on their website lists.
 However, after a pretty short discussion, the salesman just shut me down with "We can't do that."
 Basically, he closed the door on a potential sale.